 The full House and Senate then debate and vote on appropriations bills from each of the 12 subcommittees.
 After both the House and Senate pass their versions of each appropriations bill, a conference committee meets to resolve differences between the House and Senate versions.
 After the conference committee produces a reconciled version of the bill, the House and Senate vote again, but this time on a bill that is identical in both chambers.
 After passing both the House and Senate, each appropriations bill goes to the president.10

 The president must sign each appropriations bill after it has passed Congress for the bill to become law.
 When the president has signed all 12 appropriations bills, the budget process is complete.
 Rarely, however, is work finished on all 12 bills by Oct.
 1, the start of the new fiscal year.

 This chart shows how all of these pieces fit together to make the annual federal budget process.

 When the budget process is not complete by Oct.
-1, Congress passes a continuing resolution so that agencies continue to receive funding until the full budget is in place.12 A continuing resolution provides temporary funding for federal gencies until new appropriations bills become law.
+1, Congress passes a continuing resolution so that agencies continue to receive funding until the full budget is in place.11 A continuing resolution provides temporary funding for federal agencies until new appropriations bills become law.

-Because of the length of the federal budget process, from time to time the government has to respond to unanticipated situations for which there is no funding, such as natural disasters or wars.
+Because of the length of the federal budget process, from time to time the government has to respond to unanticipated situations for which there is no funding, such as natural disasters.
 In these cases the government has to allocate additional resources and do so in a timely manner.
 This type of funding is allocated through legislation known as supplemental appropriations.